justin-hackin/lib2geom-path-boolean-addon/README.md

 Exposes lib2geom boolean path algorithms used in the Inkscape project to a node.js project

+_WARNING: this library is experimental and not recommended for production use.
+It is proving difficult to build on Windows.
+Exploring wasm compilation in the wasm branch without success yet._

 ## Installation

 ### As N-API module (recommended)